 Prof. Humphrey Maris: Opening for a student to work on the behavior of electrons in superfluid helium.
 We have succeeded in making a movie showing the motion of a single electron.
 This research could include both experiment and theory.

 Prof. Gang Xiao: Research: fabrication, characterization, and study of magnetic tunneling junctions and spintronic systems.
-Current openings available for 2-3 undergraduates interested in working on various research projects, starting immediately, for at least one year (maybe more).
+A candidate should be interested in working on various research projects.
 Students must be US citizens or permanent residents.
 If not, he or she will need to apply for UTRA for the summer.

 Prof. Jim Valles: The Physics of Swimming Paramecia – we are investigating how paramecia sense forces as they swim.
 Their force sensing mechanism is ultra sensitive and not well understood.
 And, Nanostructured superconductors and metals – we investigate how patterning metals and superconductors with nanometer scale structure (like perforating them with small holes) influences their properties.

 Prof. Brad Marston: Current opening for an undergraduate to work on a climate modeling project.
 Familiarity with basic physics and the ability to program computers is required.
 Please visit Environmental Condensed Matter Physics page for more information.

 Explore nature's high energy frontier by becoming involved in experimental particle physics, with funded research opportunities associated with the CMS detector at the Large Hadron Collider, including visits to Fermilab and CERN.
 Undergraduates can contribute to data analysis and physics results and participate in hands-on detector work including R&D on advanced detectors, both in the summer and during the academic year.
 To discuss these possibilities contact Profs.
 Dave Cutts, Ulrich Heintz, Greg Landsberg or Meenakshi Narain.